WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 The following is required to complete this hands-on lab:

 * [XCode 4.5](https://go.microsoft.com/fwLink/p/?LinkID=266532)
-* An iOS 5.0 (or later version) capable device
+* An iOS 5.0 (or later version) capable device (device required to test push notifications)
 * iOS Developer Program membership
 * Windows Azure account that has the Windows Azure Mobile Services feature enabled

 	>**Note:** If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Windows Azure Free Trial](http://aka.ms/WATK-FreeTrial).
-	If you have an existing account but need to enable the Windows Azure Mobile Services preview, see [Enable Windows Azure preview features](http://www.windowsazure.com/en-us/develop/mobile/tutorials/create-a-windows-azure-account/#enable).

 ---